p-m-p/slider/README.md

 Adaptor, a jQuery 3D content slider
 ===

-Adaptor is a light-weight content slider that aims to provide a simple interface for developers to create cool 2D or 3D slide animation transitions.
+Adaptor is a light-weight, responsive content slider that aims to provide a simple interface for developers to create cool 2D or 3D slide animation transitions.

 Support
 ---

-Currently, I've only added 3D support for webkit and Firefox, all other browsers will fallback gracefully to a simple fade transition when using the 3D effects.

-All 2D slide transitions have been tested in IE6+ and all other modern browsers.
+3D animations are implemented using CSS3 transforms and are therefore only supported by the browsers which support these.
+For browsers that do not support 3D transforms the 2D alternative will be used in it's place allowing for a graceful fallback.

 Usage
 ---